Learn the common signs of mental illness in adults and adolescents.

 Symptoms of mania include:

-Do not stop taking oxcarbazepine or change your dose without first talking to with your healthcare provider.
+Do not stop taking oxcarbazepine or change your dose without talking to with your healthcare provider first.

 In order for oxcarbazepine to work properly, it should be taken every day as ordered by your healthcare provider.

-Periodically, your healthcare provider may ask you to provide a blood sample to assess for side effects, such as changes in blood counts and sodium levels.
+Periodically, your healthcare provider may ask you to provide a blood sample to make sure the appropriate level of medication is in your body and to assess for side effects, such as changes in blood cell counts and sodium levels.

-Oxcarbazepine is usually taken two times daily with or without food.
+Oxcarbazepine is usually taken once or twice a day with or without food.

-The dose usually ranges from 900-1200 mg/day.
-Only your healthcare provider can determine the correct dose you.
+The dose usually ranges from 900-1200 mg per day.
+People taking this medication for seizure control may take up to 2400 mg daily.
+Only your healthcare provider can determine the correct dose for you.